itsiprikshit/custom-bulma/README.md

 * You can change the file name and directories from the `package.json` file

 ## Namespacing build
-To namespace bulma open `index.js` and change the path of the indput and output files if required Run `node index` to build your namespaced bulma
+To namespace bulma open `index.js` and change the path of the input and output files if required <br/>
+Run `node index` to build your namespaced bulma